Königshafen: History

 The natural harbour formed by the bight was valued in the past as a safe haven on the North Sea coast.
 In the Middle Ages, it was the most important port-of-call between the Danish town of Skagen to the north and the mouth of the River Elbe to the south Thus, for centuries, the Danish kings held Listland as a royal enclave.

 However, according to contemporary accounts, the Königshafen began to silt up in the 18th century and became unusable for shipping.
 Until the mid-1980s NATO conducted regular air-to-ground firing exercises in the area.

 Today

-Since 1985 the Königshafen has been part of the Schleswig-Holstein Wadden Sea National Park and access on foot or by vehicle is only permitted under certain conditions.
+Since 1985 the Königshafen has been part of the Schleswig-Holstein Wadden Sea National Park and access on foot or by vehicle is permitted only under certain conditions.
 Part of the bay in the northwest of the Königshafen is today a popular wind surfing area.